 Once you've configured an Azure resource with an MSI, you can give the MSI access to another resource, just like any security principal.
-This example shows you how to give an Azure virtual machine's MSI access to an Azure storage account, using Azure CLI.
+This example shows you how to give an Azure virtual machine or virtual machine scale set's MSI access to an Azure storage account, using Azure CLI.

 To run the CLI script examples, you have three options:

 - Use Azure Cloud Shell from the Azure portal (see next section).

 - Use the embedded Azure Cloud Shell via the "Try It" button, located in the top right corner of each code block.

 - Install the latest version of CLI 2.0 (2.0.13 or later) if you prefer to use a local CLI console.

 The Azure Cloud Shell is a free interactive shell that you can use to run the steps in this article.
 It has common Azure tools preinstalled and configured to use with your account.
 Just click the Copy button to copy the code, paste it into the Cloud Shell, and then press enter to run it.
 There are a few ways to launch the Cloud Shell: